rclone/rclone/docs/content/filtering.md

 these files are transferred.
 The **filtering rules are ignored** completely if you use this option.

-`--files-from` expects a list of files as it's input.
+`--files-from` expects a list of files as its input.
 Leading / trailing whitespace is stripped from the input lines and lines starting with `#` and `;` are ignored.